mascarock/ovhkernelchange/README.md

 Now re-update the GRUB configuration (and this is important) with: Code:

 update-grub
 Now reboot your server and cross your fingers.
-Once the server is back up, you can verify the correct kernel has loaded with uname, ie:
+Once the server is back up, you can verify the correct kernel has loaded with uname.
+Then

+apt-get source linux-image-$(uname -r)